The addition of a hot tub needn’t be an eyesore in your beautiful garden

-Create a truly atmospheric evening hot tub experience with solar powered lighting.
+If you want to create a truly atmospheric evening hot tub experience, then solar powered lighting could be just for you.
 Add small torches either sides of paths, or on longer stems beside your tub to light the way to your tub at night.
 You could also consider adding some dimmable lighting.
 See our features and upgrades page for information on packages that can be added to your Self-Cleaning hot tub to enhance your experience.

 View one of our recent installs via this video from Smart Spaces.